If I decide to object, how will this affect the treatment I receive?

 JUYI makes key parts of your medical records available whenever and wherever they are needed to staff who are directly involved in caring for you.

-Remember, the details they have access to are already being shared (by letter, fax or telephone, for example) – all we are doing is using secure technology to give authorised, qualified and regulated health and care professionals better access.
+Remember, the details they have access to are already being shared (by letter, fax or telephone, for example) – all we are doing is using secure technology to give doctors, nurses and others involved in your care, better access.

 The right information, in the right place, at the right time.